MxpleSticks/PowerKey/README.md

 ## Note

-i lost the code to V1.5 because im stupid and didnt save :(
+i lost the code to V1.5 because im stupid and didnt save :( ( Found it :) )